 I started my career in the jewelry industry in 1971 as a janitor for a Zales Jewelers in Denton, Texas.
 Cleaning the floors, polishing the glass, and cleaning the toilets.
 In fact, to this day I can clean a jewelry store toilet better than any executive for Tiffany and Company because I started out at the "bottom" and worked my way up.

-Out of pure and simple boredom of standing around a department store's jewelry department sales floor till 2100 hours every night (that's 9:00pm to you Americans) I started studying for my GIA diploma, which I received in 1979.
+Out of pure and simple boredom of standing around a department store's jewelry department sales floor till 2100 hours every night (that's 9:00pm for those on a 12 hour clock system) I started studying for my GIA diploma, which I received in 1979.
 The Gemologist, GIA diploma, which was all you could get if you did not attend the GIA in residence.
 At that time you could only get your Graduate Gemologist if you attended in residence.
 So us poor people who could not afford to go to Santa Monica had to settle to be "Gemologists" instead of "Graduate Gemologists".

 After about 20 years working for "Mom and Pop" jewelry stores in Texas, I landed in Fort Walton Beach, Florida working for one of the finest families in the jewelry industry.
 The Vandegriffs and Vandegriff Jewelers.
 A very fine American Gem Society store with a long history of quality and integrity which would help define the future for me for years to come.
 It was here that I earned my AGS Registered Jeweler and AGS Certified Gemologist titles.